cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Luckfox Ubuntu.md

 If you are not sure what to delete, just delete everything in the file, then save and exit.

 The next step is to create a new user for yourself.
-This will add a user and put the user in the sudo group.
+This will add a user and put the user in the sudo and video groups.

 > sudo adduser username
 >
 > sudo usermod -a -G sudo username
+>
+> sudo usermod -a -G video username

 Once this is done, log out and log back into your new user account.